Using Amazon Security Token Service on a Snowball Edge - Amazon Snowball Edge Developer Guide

 For more information about using Amazon STS, see Using Temporary Security Credentials in the IAM User Guide.

-Supported Amazon STS API Operations
+Supported Amazon STS API operations on a Snowball Edge

 Only the AssumeRole API is supported locally.